-7.9.5.4 Litigation, Contract Negotiations, and Settlement Discussions.
+7.9.7 Litigation, Contract Negotiations, and Settlement Discussions.
 A public body may hold an executive session for the purpose of "[d]iscussion or consultation with the attorneys of the public body in order to consider its position and instruct its attorneys regarding the public body's position regarding contracts that are the subject of negotiations, in pending or contemplated litigation or in settlement discussions conducted in order to avoid or resolve litigation."
 A.R.S. § 38-431.03(A)(4).
-This provision allows consideration and instruction only-it does not allow a public body to conduct contract negotiations or settlement discussions in an executive session.
+This provision allows consideration and instruction only - it does not allow a public body to conduct contract negotiations or settlement discussions in an executive session.

-This provision is unique in that it permits a public body to give its attorneys instructions on how they should proceed in contract negotiations, pending or contemplated litigation involving the public body, and settlement discussions.
-In these limited situations, the public body must be able to discuss and arrive at some consensus on its position before it instructs its legal counsel.
-Executive session minutes must contain an accurate description of all instructions given.
-A.R.S. § 38-431.01(C).
+This provision allows a public body to give its attorneys instructions on how they should proceed in contract negotiations, pending or contemplated litigation involving the public body, and settlement discussions.
 For example, the public body might authorize its attorney to settle a lawsuit on the most favorable terms possible up to a certain amount.
 Of course, if the attorney were to obtain an agreed settlement, the public body must formally approve it at a public meeting.